Step 2: Run TouchCopy and connect your iOS device via a USB cable.

 How to transfer files to your iPhone, iPod, or iPad

-You can drag and drop files or folders from your computer into TouchCopy to add those items to your iPhone or iPod Touch.
+You can drag and drop files or folders from your computer into TouchCopy to add those items to your iPhone, iPad or iPod Touch.
 In this way, you can make your iOS device an external storage device, without any hassle!

-The following buttons enable you to write new files and folders to your iPod Touch or iPhone:
+The following buttons enable you to write new files and folders to your iPhone, iPod, or iPad:

-"Create Folder" button - click this to create a new folder or a sub-folder on your iPod.
-You can also create or delete folders on your iPod by right-clicking the folder.
+"New Folder" (PC) / "Create Folder" (Mac) button - click this to create a new folder or a sub-folder on your device.
+You can also create or delete folders on your device by right-clicking the folder.

-"Add File" button - click this to select the file you wish to copy from your computer to your iPod.
-Then click on Open in the dialog box and the selected file will be copied to your iPod.
+"Add from PC > Add Files" (PC) / "Add File" (Mac) - click this to select files you wish to copy from your computer to your device.
+The selected files will be added to the folder which is open in TouchCopy on your device.

-Note that you can only view any files or folders that you have added to your iPod Touch or iPhone when your device is connected to your computer.
+Note that you can only view any files or folders that you have added to your iPhone, iPad or iPod Touch when your device is connected to your computer.

-Copying Files from your iPod Touch or iPhone to your Computer
+Copying Files from your iPhone, iPad or iPod Touch to your Computer

-The simplest way to copy the content of the selected folder on your iPod Touch or iPhone to your computer is to click on the "Copy to PC" or the "Copy to Mac" button on your TouchCopy control bar.
-This will copy the selected files and folders to a location on your PC as given by your TouchCopy options.
-By default, this is "iPod Content/Files" on your desktop.
+The simplest way to copy the selected files and/or folders from your device to your computer is to click on the "Save to PC" or the "Copy to Mac" button on your TouchCopy control bar.
+This will copy the selected files and folders to a location on your PC as given by your TouchCopy settings.
+By default, this is a folder on the Desktop of your computer.

 Browsing System Files - Or Not.

-By default, TouchCopy will show you the files and folders that Apple has available on the device's sandbox, such as your iPhone or iPod Touch's media directory.
+By default, TouchCopy will show you the files and folders that Apple has available on the device's sandbox, such as your iOS device's media directory.
 You can browse, copy, add or delete any files or folders in this directory.

 If your device is Jailbroken, this sandbox is disabled, and you are therefore able to access and modify all your files.
 Be careful not to delete any system files placed there by iTunes!
 TouchCopy will warn you if you try to do so.